FelixPlastik/AI-and-I/word chair/README.md

 ## `Wo`r`d` &nbsp; c`ha`i`r`

 ### In `word chair` I used a technique called [Activation Atlas](https://distill.pub/2019/activation-atlas/).
-The problem with neuronal networks is that mostly they are black boxes to us, so we don't know whats going on inside.
-For instance, if we take the image of a dog and put it in the network, it says: `100% dog`.
+The problem with neuronal networks is that mostly they are black boxes to us, so we don't know whats going on inside. <br> For instance, if we take the image of a dog and put it in the network, it says: `100% dog`.
 We would agree with that, but we don't know what actually happened inside the black box that it says "this is a dog".
 ### `Activation Atlas` reverse engineer the black box to better understand what neuronal networks "think" in certain parts of an image.
 So they ask: <br> What do you see in the first 10 x 10px?...in the second 10 x 10px?...and so on.

 ![a](img/out-1.jpg)